Video about marijuana in Barcelona

 What makes them legal?

 They are protected via the right to self-cultivation for personal use, which in Spain isn't a crime.
-Therefore, it's legal while the marijuana isn't provided to third parties and while the production is only for members.
+Therefore, it's legal while the marijuana isn't provided to third parties and production is only for members.

-They are not out to increase consumption, rather they want to give peace of mind to the thousands of users in Barcelona that smoke it.
+They are not out to increase consumption, rather they want to give peace of mind to the thousands of users in Barcelona that smoke marijuana.
 They fight for regulation of the practice to avoid circulation around a black market, which has health risks and carries strong penalties with it.